hxyconan/landscape_homework/landscape_homework.md

 ## About
 This document is created for Lone Pine Landscapes for showing what we prefer.
 Lone Pine can refer to those inspiration images for design ideas.
 We took photos from open inspections in upper north shore or googled.

 Please use this document for reference only.
 Designer shall feel free to input any ideas based on his experiences and professionals.
-We are open and welcome any good ideas.
+We welcome any good design ideas.

-## Prepared by
-- Bob Huang
-- Email: xiaoyu0571@gmail.com
-- Date: Apr 19, 2021

 ### Table of Contents
 1. [Backyard](#Backyard)